 Management: what you need to do

-- Add to the documentation: how your organization is involved in the project, what resources it has available for it and for how long
+- Make sure the documentation explains how your organization is involved in the codebase, what resources it has available for it and for how long.

-- Support your experienced policy makers, developers and designers to keep contributing to the codebase for as long as possible.
+- Support your experienced policy makers, developers and designers to stay part of the community for as long as possible.